Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/02_submitting_jobs.md

 ## 1.2.3 Monitoring a job's progress

 When running jobs on an HPC, especially long-running jobs, it's useful to be able to monitor its progress and check whether it is queued, running, or complete.
 All HPC systems will have a way to do exactly this.
-On the command line, run the following command for your system:
+On the command line, run the following command for your system to see your queue list:

 === "Gadi"